ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-system-security-plan.md

 * The Agency is responsible for investigating repeated account lockouts.
 * The Agency is responsible for managing passwords/passphrases.
 * The Agency is responsible for procedures involving provisioning user passwords.
+* The Agency is responsible for populating the Protected Users security group for on-premises AD.
 * The Agency is responsible for configuring Credential Guard and Remote Credential Guard on servers.
 * The Agency is responsible for terminating user sessions and rebooting workstations outside of business hours.
 * The Agency is responsible for the wording of the logon banner.